Lukas-data/kinovazed/README.md

 # Change Objectives

+there are two recommended ways to connect to the raspberryPi

+## pre requisites Option 1
+* connect to the rasperryPi with an Ethernet cable
+* change your adapter settings to join the local network at 192.168.77.0/24
+* a shell with ssh (on windows you can use *cmd* or *Git Bash*)
 * open ssh: `ssh 192.168.77.2 -l kinova`
+* a shell with telnet (on windows you can use MobaXTerm)

+jump to chapter *Procedure*

+## pre requisites Option 2 - Visual Studio Code with Remote Development plugin from Microsoft
+* start VS Code
+* hit Shift+Ctrl+P and enter `connect`
+* in the dialog box enter: `kinova@192.168.77.2`
+* when asked about the operating system choose *Linux*
+* enter the password
+* click on File -> open folder
+* navigate to `Code/kinovazed/`
+* enter passwort if asked
+* now open a Terminal and split it.

+## Procedure
 * stop the service (command above) - if nothing helps use `killall -9 kinovaZED`
 * start the program with `kinovaZED`
 * connect with telnet from your local machine: `telnet 192.168.77.2 51717`